Statistics at a Glance

 - More about clinical trials

 All statistics in this report are based on statistics from SEER and the Centers for Disease Control and Prevention's National Center for Health Statistics.
 Most can be found within SEER*Explorer.

 All material in this report is in the public domain and may be reproduced or copied without permission; citation as to source, however, is appreciated.

-This factsheet focuses on population statistics that are based on the US population.
+These stat facts focus on population statistics that are based on the U.S. population.
 Because these statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
-To see tailored statistics, browse the SEER Cancer Statistics Review.
+To see tailored statistics, browse SEER*Explorer.
 To see statistics for a specific state, go to the State Cancer Profiles.

-The statistics presented in this factsheet are based on the most recent data available, most of which can be found in the SEER Cancer Statistics Review.
+The statistics presented in these stat facts are based on the most recent data available, most of which can be found in SEER*Explorer.
 In some cases, different year spans may be used.
-Estimates for the current year are based on past data.

 Cancer is a complex topic.
 There is a wide range of information available.
-This factsheet does not address causes, symptoms, diagnosis, treatment, follow-up care, or decision making, although it provides links to information in many of these areas.
+These stat facts do not address causes, symptoms, diagnosis, treatment, follow-up care, or decision making, although links are provided to information in many of these areas.